North Head Quarantine Station

 The station is now home to a hotel, conference centre, and restaurant complex known as Q Station, and remains part of the Sydney Harbour National Park.
 One of the early quarantine officers was Dr James Stuart, a keen naturalist and painter.
 For many years Percy Nolan, an alderman and mayor of Manly, pushed for the removal of the Quarantine Station from Manly and called for its use as public open space.
 Over sixty years later, this far-sighted proposal became a reality.

 In the 1960s and 70s, the officer then in charge of the Quarantine Station, Herb Lavaring BEM (1917–1998), took it upon himself to preserve and compile a museum of artifacts and other items of note and significance to the station's operations, including domestic implements, medical instruments, and hand tools for tasks ranging from blacksmithing to building construction.
 Lavaring collected these materials over the period 1963–1975 and also commenced restoration work on the diverse range of rock carvings and headstones from the major burial grounds.
-The items collected by Lavaring were preserved, and many have since found their way into state and federal collections, including the National Museum in Canberra, where a muzzle-loading rifle and a set of manacles are preserved (the latter being used to ensure that no one left the station without medical clearance).
+The items collected by Lavaring were preserved, and many have since found their way into state and federal collections, including the National Museum of Australia in Canberra, where a muzzle-loading rifle and a set of manacles are preserved (the latter being used to ensure that no one left the station without medical clearance).

 One of the most historic features of the quarantine station is the series of engravings along the escarpment adjacent to the jetty.
 The carvings were executed by people staying at the quarantine station, and cover an extensive period that stretched from the early nineteenth century to the mid-twentieth century.
 Some were executed by stonemasons and sculptors and show a high degree of skill.
 More carvings are located at the rock formation known as Old Man's Hat.